St John’s Wood

 The side-aisle (Lady Chapel) in the mid-twentieth century

 The church contains an interesting collection of early nineteenth century funerary monuments, a number of which record associations with the East India Company.
 The monument on the south side of the chancel by Chantry is particularly fine.
-The statue of St John the Baptist in the forecourt of the church is by Hans Feibusch and was erected to mark the completion of the building of the new hall in 1977.
+The statue of St John the Baptist in the forecourt of the church is by Hans Feibusch and was erected to mark the completion of the building of the new hall complex in 1977.